Izote/non-goose/README.md

 # non-goose
-Non-goose is a generator tool for constructed languages.
+Non-goose is a growing personal toolkit for creating constructed languages.